alexisbourdais/Bastion/README.md

 - GTDBTK DB     : 102 Go
 - Kmerfinder DB : ??
 Go
 - PlasmidFinder : ??
 Go

+If you have problems installing the gtdbtk database automatically due to its size, download it manually : https://ecogenomics.github.io/GTDBTk/installing/index.html

 ### Run analysis